Asymptotics of ODE's flow on the torus through a singleton condition and a perturbation result. Applications: Some new results involving the singleton condition

-In Example~\ref{exa.2} below we will provide a two-dimensional example of such an enlarged limit set $\sfC_b$ obtained from a sequence of singleton sets $(\sfC_{b_n})_{n\in\N}$ where $b_n=\rho_n\,\Phi$ has a fixed direction~$\Phi$. \end{arem} \begin{arem} The condition \eqref{PhiaDu} on the direction $\Phi$ of the field $b = \rho\,\Phi$ may seem to be quite restrictive at the first glance.
+Therefore, by the first result of Theorem~\ref{thm.Cbsin} we get that $\sfC_b=\{\zeta\}$, or equivalently by~\eqref{Cbsin}, asymptotics \eqref{asybsi} is satisfied. \item Otherwise, $\rho$ vanishes in $Y_2$.
+Moreover, by \eqref{PhiaDu} the vector field $a^{-1}\Phi$ is clearly divergence free in~$\R^2$.
+Therefore, by virtue of Corollary~\ref{cor.siPhidiv0} with $\sigma=a^{-1}$, we deduce the null asymptotics \eqref{asybsi0} if $\underline{a\rho}=0$, and the set $\sfC_b$ \eqref{CbPhi} if $\underline{a\rho}>0$.
+The fact that $\zeta\neq 0_{\R^2}$ in \eqref{CbPhi} follows immediately from the ergodic condition \eqref{ergDu}. \end{itemize} The proof is now complete. \end{proof} \begin{arem} The condition \eqref{PhiaDu} on the direction $\Phi$ of the field $b = \rho\,\Phi$ may seem to be quite restrictive at the first glance.
 Actually, we can deduce \eqref{PhiaDu} from the existence of a function $v\in C^2(Y_2)$ and a constant $c>0$ satisfying the inequality \beq \Phi\cdot\nabla v\geq c\;\;\mbox{in }\R^2. \eeq This inequality means that the equipotential $\{v=0\}$ (or any equipotential of $v$) is transverse to each orbit $Y(\R,x)$, $x\in \R^2$, of the flow $Y$ associated with $\Phi$.
 In other words, the equipotential $\{v=0\}$ can be regarded as a Siegel's curve \cite[Lemma~3]{Sie} for the flow $Y$ in $\R^2$ rather than in the torus~$Y_2$.
 Assuming that $b$ is non vanishing and that the flow $X$ associated with $b$ has no periodic trajectory in $Y_2$ according to~\eqref{XperYd} (which is an ergodic type condition) and using a Siegel's curve in the torus, Peirone \cite[Theorem~3.1]{Pei} has proved that the asymptotics of the flow $X(\cdot,x)$ does exist for any $x\in Y_2$ and is independent of $x$, or equivalently by \eqref{Cbsin}, that $\sfC_b$ is a singleton.
 Therefore, condition \eqref{PhiaDu} and the ergodic condition \eqref{ergDu} play the same role for the vector field $\Phi$ than Peirone's conditions for the vector field $b$ through a similar Siegel's curve approach.
 However, working with the non vanishing vector field $\Phi$ rather than $b$ allows us to obtain some new asymptotics when the vector field $b = \rho\,\Phi$ does vanish with the non negative function $\rho$.

 Now, let us check that condition \eqref{PhiDvc} implies condition \eqref{PhiaDu} under some (minor) additional assumptions.
 To this end, we will follow the same procedure as \cite[Theorem~2.15]{BMT} derived for a gradient field.
 Since we have for any $x\in Y_2$,